brandon-schabel/remix-prisma-blog/README.md

 - Basic rich text parsing
 - Rich text is stored in DB as JSON so it's fully customizable using Slate
 - Images
+- Sign In/Sign Up and Logout using Supabase
+- Basic profiles and admin profiles
+- Post publishing, when a post is made it is unpublished so they can review the post first.
+- Post edit(if author or admin)
+- Only accounts marked with "authorizedPoster" can create a post
+- Error feedback and info messages

 I plan on adding
-- Basic profiles and admin profiles
 - Commenting
+- Host images on supabase

 ## Setup
 Install Packages